Property Buyer's Guide

 • Property Tax

 Annual property tax assessed by the local government.
-National average is ~1.1% of assessed value, but ranges from 0.27% (Hawaii) to 2.23% (New Jersey).
+National effective rate is ~0.9% of assessed value, but ranges from 0.27% (Hawaii) to 2.23% (New Jersey).

 per year